Healing Medicinal Herbs

 Chamomile is a healing herb that offers a gentle calming effect.
 It is a common tea additive for relaxation, but it is also thought to assist digestion.

-Raspberry leaves are another of the healing herbs often found in teas.
+Raspberry leaves are another healing herb often found in teas.
 Like chamomile, it provides help with relaxation and digestion.
 It has also been used to treat eye, mouth, and throat soreness or redness and it is also thought to help prevent miscarriage and to help with symptoms of PMS.

 This is a list of only some of the most common healing herbs.
 Different tried and true herbal remedies come from all over the world.
 Discovering useful herbal remedies and how to use them safely and effectively can be very beneficial to your long-term health.
 Though serious conditions should always be brought to a doctor, many illnesses can be treated with simple home remedies quickly and easily.